Croatian Nationals in the UK

 Croatia joined the EU on July 1st 2013, and Croatian nationals can exercise their treaty rights by being self –employed, self-sufficient or students.
+Recently UK government announced that Croatian nationals will have free access to the labour market in the UK as restrictions will be lifted from 01st July 2018.

-Croatian nationals require registration certificates to work in the UK.
+Until then, Croatian nationals require registration certificates to work in the UK.
 Depending on what you would like to do in the UK there are several different registration certificates.
 For instance a purple card can be issued if you wish to work as an employee, the blue card can be issued if you are a qualified person without any working restrictions, yellow cards are issued to those who are not employed like students , self-employed , self-sufficient or voluntary workers.

 Purple registration certificate